SeoDU/SeoDU.github.io/about.md

-My research interests lie in map reconstruction for practical applications such as AR.
+My research interests lie in map reconstruction for practical applications such as AR and exploration.
 Also, the process collaborated with multi-agent and localization in the dense map representation is of my interests.
 I’m mainly focusing on the Visual SLAM, but also trying to use LiDAR.